mongodb-appeng/aws-jam/Text.md

 ## Clue
 ### Problems setting up IAM Role with right permissions
-It's simplest to create a new IAM Role, and use the AWS CLI (using the link from this challenge) - the Atlas UI guides you through the process
+It's simplest to create a new IAM Role, using the AWS CLI - the Atlas UI guides you through the process.
+To follow the process you need to have the AWS CLI installed.

+If you need to install the CLI please follow [these instructions](https:/zdocs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+Then, click on the AWS CLI button at the top of the page, copy the commands listed there and run them in your terminal.
+You should now be ready to follow the instructions in the Atlas UI.

 ## Clue
 ### Duplicate role name?
-If the Atlas UI warns that the role already exists, just add some random characters to the name
+If the Atlas UI warns that the role already exists, change the role name by adding some random characters.

 ## Clue
 ### Data Lake still unable to connect to the bucket
 If the Altas UI says that your Data Lake can't access the S3 bucket after you've set up the IAM role, then you just need to wait for a second and try again – the time you spent reading this should have been more than enough!
+What you are seeing are propagation delays.

 # Task5
 # Connect to your Data Lake and query your sales data
 # Introduction
 Finally, you can connect to your sales data (via Atlas Data Lake) and run an aggregation query to find the data you need.
 # Instructions
 Connect to the data lake using the `mongo` shell (following the instructions in the UI to install it if you don't already have it).
-Use your S3 bucket name as the database name and use the username and password you created in Atlas earlier
+Use your S3 bucket name as the database name and use the username and password you created in Atlas earlier to connect.

 From the `mongo` shell, run this query:
 ```